Kycoon04/construction-permits/README.md

 You can use the [Netlify](https://main--belval.netlify.app/) tool to visualize the web page.

  # Collaborators
-- Jose ManueL Valverde Valverde (Kycoon04)
+- José Manuel Valverde Valverde (Kycoon04)
-- Anderson Ferández Bermúdez (Anderson)
+- Anderson Fernández Bermúdez (Anderson)